NginProject/whitepaper/README.md

 1. Truely free, without any track or any register method required.
 2. No ads at all as you willing.
-Or you can choose to get reward from enabled ads cheap advertising service. repid decentralized search experience.
+Or you can choose to get reward from enabled ads
+3. Cheap advertising service.
+4. Repid decentralized search experience.
-3. All msg are encrypted.
+5. All msg are encrypted.
 Keep all details safe.
-4. More business development.
+6. More business development.
 (Born from an internal project, and will get cooperation with some other traditional company)
-5. The change on proof will gain more user and support (PoW -> MasterNodes + PoW -> FuncNodes + PoF)
+7. The change on proof will gain more user and support (PoW -> MasterNodes + PoW -> FuncNodes + PoF)
-6. Not scam, official team will always support the project.
+8. Not scam, official team will always support the project.
-7. More services or applications on the base of decentralized search engine.
+9. More services or applications on the base of decentralized search engine.
 Like AI assistant, cloud IME(Input Tool), Integrated Web Explorer, VPN or Proxy, custom data Analysis...
 All will be added into roadmap!
-8. Equal Distribution, No ICO/Presale, No Premine
+10. Equal Distribution, No ICO/Presale, No Premine
-...
+11. Get rid of content censorship, search the real things.
+12. Anyone can visit any where, no bias.
+13. Get bonus when valid searching or ads viewing, best choice for users.
+14. Browser, Client, RemoteNode... - More than one method to get our service
+15.
 ...
 ...
 ?.
 More and more